 It is understood that dues and assessments will be either a flat dollar amount or a percentage of salary, and that the University will not deduct initiation fees for employees with an existing employee number.
 Employees hired for the first time in the bargaining unit will be deducted the initiation fee.
 The deduction methods set out in this article are subject to the Union Constitution.

-- (b) The University agrees to provide the Union, either prior to or by the fifth (5th) week of each academic term, (or upon reasonable request), with a listing alphabetically by department and by classification and student status of the names, home telephone numbers, email and mailing addresses of Bargaining Unit members unless an employee specifically requests otherwise to be excluded from the listing.
+- The University agrees to provide the Union, either prior to or by the fifth (5th) week of each academic term, (or upon reasonable request), with a listing alphabetically by department and by classification and student status of the names, home telephone numbers, email and mailing addresses of Bargaining Unit members unless an employee specifically requests otherwise to be excluded from the listing.
+The University will further provide the Union with the course(s) taught by bargaining unit members.
 The University also agrees to make employees aware of the electronic version of the Collective Agreement upon commencement of their employment and provide them with a copy of the Collective Agreement upon request.
 The cost of printing the Agreement will be shared equally between the University and the Union.
 The number of copies printed will be determined through mutual agreement of the parties.

 ARTICLE 4 – UNION FACILITIES